ale94mleon/Palmiche/README.rst

 few bugs as possible and reaching compatibility in a lot of ecosystems.
-However, I am continually updating it and making more and more clear documentation, therefore you could find some inspiration on my code to create your own scripts, (as well as I did on many other codes to create Palmiche).
+However, I am continually updating it and making more and more clear documentation, therefore you could find some inspiration on my code to create your own scripts, (as well as I did on many other codes to create **Palmiche**).

-Nevertheless, all your ideas and suggestions are very welcome and for sure i will take them into account to improve Palmiche.
+Nevertheless, all your ideas and suggestions are very welcome and for sure I will take them into account to improve **Palmiche**.

 Why for?
 ~~~~~~~~